 Name of staff member:

 Signature of staff member:

 Date:

-I also give/do not give consent for the academy/Trust to use my images at Trust/academy training events and at celebration events.
-I understand the academy/Trust may share these images on the academy social media account and prospectus.
+I also give/do not give consent for the academy/Trust celebration events.
+I understand the academy/Trust and prospectus.

 Signature of staff member:

 Date:

 For academy use only

 Date privacy notice last updated:

-Appendix 3 Trust Privacy Notice for Parents and Guardians Privacy Notice for Parents How we use pupil and student information
+Appendix 3 Trust Privacy Notice for Parents and Guardians

+Privacy Notice for Parents

+How we use pupil and student information